athbss/task-studio/.taskmaster/docs/app-design-document.md

-# Task UI - Application Design Document
+# Task Studio - Application Design Document

 ## Introduction

-Task UI is a web-based visualization and management interface for the Taskmaster CLI task management system.
+Task Studio is a web-based visualization and management interface for the Taskmaster CLI task management system.
 It transforms the command-line experience of Taskmaster into an intuitive, visual interface that provides real-time insights into task organization, progress, and relationships while maintaining the simplicity and power of the underlying CLI tool.

 ### Application Purpose